prataprc/rdms/docs/snapshots.md

 * Delta variants, disk index:

 Native    : For APIs asking for previous versions of a value.
-Reference : constructed during lambda-merge, when re-using vlog file.
+Reference : Constructed during lambda-merge, when re-using vlog file.

 * Value variants, memory index, for different configurations: